-I got my start in animal welfare at the age of 18 working as an Animal Control Officer and Cruelty Investigator for an animal shelter in New Jersey.
-Five years later I resigned from the shelter when I accepted a position with Petfinder, where I remained for the next 10 years.
-Following my years at Petfinder, I owned and operated my own pet sitting and dog walking company.
-In 2019, my husband and I decided to move from Pennsylvania to Idaho with our two dogs in search of more accessible outdoor spaces.
-After a couple of years, I am thrilled to be back working for the animals on the Rescue Bank program at Greater Good Charities!
+Sharon got her start in animal welfare at the age of 18 working as an Animal Control Officer and Cruelty Investigator for an animal shelter in New Jersey.
+Five years later she resigned from the shelter when she accepted a position with Petfinder, where she remained for the next 10 years.
+Following her years at Petfinder, she owned and operated her own pet sitting and dog walking company.
+In 2019, her husband and her decided to move from Pennsylvania to Idaho with their two dogs in search of more accessible outdoor spaces.
+After a couple of years, she is thrilled to be back working for the animals on the Rescue Bank program at Greater Good Charities!

 Caspian joined the Greater Good Charities team as an Administrative & Bookkeeping Assistant in 2021.
 After graduating from the University of California, Santa Cruz with a degree in Ecology & Evolutionary Biology, he has spent his time helping to improve the well-being of pets, people, and the planet through his previous positions in a pet store, an AmeriCorps environmental restoration crew, and as a seasonal technician for the U.S. Forest Service.
 He hopes to continue that great work here.
 In his free time, Caspian enjoys hiking, reading, and nature-watching.